Codey McElroy: College and professional baseball career

-McElroy started out playing junior college baseball at Eastern Oklahoma State College, where he batted .276 with eight home runs and 33 RBIs in 59 games.
+McElroy started out playing junior college baseball at Eastern Oklahoma State College, where he batted .276 with eight home runs and 33 RBI in 59 games.
 Following the season, he transferred to the University of Texas for his sophomore year.
 He started 16 games at shortstop, but batted .161 and opted to transfer to Division II Cameron University in order to be closer to home.
-In his only season with the Aggies, McElroy hit .318 with seven home runs and a team leading 31 RBIs and was named first-team All-Lone Star Conference.
+In his only season with the Aggies, McElroy hit .318 with seven home runs and a team leading 31 RBI and was named first-team All-Lone Star Conference.
 He was drafted in the 19th round of the 2014 Major League Baseball draft by the Atlanta Braves at the end of the season.
 After batting .242 with the Rookie League Danville Braves McElroy was promoted to the Single-A Rome Braves towards the end of the 2014 season and batted .217.
 He decided to walk away from baseball after batting .168 through 32 games played the next season with Rome.

 Following the end of his baseball career, McElroy enrolled at Oklahoma State University–Stillwater to finish his college coursework.
 He joined the men's basketball team as a walk-on, playing five minutes over four games and no points scored in his only season.
 McElroy spent a year as an assistant baseball coach at Wichita State University before deciding to enroll at Southeastern Oklahoma State University in order to prepare for a career in the oil industry.
 He also walked on to the football team as a tight end despite not having played since middle school, catching 14 passes for 173 yards and five touchdowns in nine games.